egecansen/resume/index.md

 - API tests use a custom library layered on Retrofit & OkHttp for seamless integration and request handling.
 - The project uses a Maven multi-module layout, where tests and post-report are sibling modules under a common parent.
 - Reports are generated via Maven Surefire.
 The HTML report can be emailed by providing credentials and setting the send-report-email property to true.
-- Project page →  ***[Appium-Springboot-Template](https://github.com/egecansen/Appium-Springboot-Template){:target="_blank" rel="noopener noreferrer"}***
+- Project page **→**  ***[Appium-Springboot-Template](https://github.com/egecansen/Appium-Springboot-Template){:target="_blank" rel="noopener noreferrer"}***

 ⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯

 ## Open-Source Project Contributions

 - ***[Pickleib](https://github.com/egecansen/Pickleib){:target="_blank" rel="noopener noreferrer"}***
+  - Pickelib is a quickstart library for test automation projects capable of webUI, mobileUI, API, database, data layer & email tests.
   - Improved documentation, added new methods, property configurations and scalability for future upgrades.
+  - Created unit tests and StatusWatcher feature for monitoring the test statuses.
-  - A MongoDB database was created containing methods and documentation of the Pickleib library.
+  - A MongoDB database was created containing methods and documentation of the library.
   - Added chat support functionality.
-This feature leverages the OpenAI API and MongoDB Atlas API services along with the GPT utilities library.
-By seamlessly integrating chatGPT with the MongoDB database, the chat support feature provides a dynamic and engaging environment for users.
-This allows them to get support and retrieve method information and application examples from the Pickleib library.
+This feature leverages the OpenAI API and MongoDB Atlas API services along with the GPT-Utilities library.

     [![Maven Central](https://img.shields.io/maven-central/v/io.github.umutayb/pickleib?color=brightgreen&label=Pickleib)](https://mvnrepository.com/artifact/io.github.umutayb/pickleib/latest)

 - ***[Wasapi](https://github.com/egecansen/wasapi){:target="_blank" rel="noopener noreferrer"}***
-  - Wasapi is a lightweight, Java-based API utility library that simplifies HTTP service generation and API calls using Retrofit.
-It abstracts the boilerplate needed to set up and use APIs, making it easier to integrate network calls in your Java applications.
+  - Wasapi is a lightweight, Java-based API utility library that simplifies API calls using Retrofit & OkHttp, making it easier to automate API calls in Java projects.
-  - Dockerized a MongoDB backend to support isolated unit testing, making it ideal for modern CI pipelines.
+  - Dockerized a MongoDB backend for unit testing, making it ideal for modern CI pipelines.
+  - Created unit tests based on the Food Planner application and a local MongoDB database.

     [![Maven Central](https://img.shields.io/maven-central/v/io.github.umutayb/wasapi?color=brightgreen&label=Wasapi)](https://mvnrepository.com/artifact/io.github.umutayb/wasapi/latest)

 - ***[GPT-Utilities](https://github.com/egecansen/GPT-Utilities){:target="_blank" rel="noopener noreferrer"}***
   - This library utilizes the OpenAI API service to provide inner GPT functionality for Java projects.
   - It offers various features such as chat support, data generation, and more, which can be seamlessly integrated into any Java project.
-  - I established the initial framework and set up the foundation for API usage.
-Additionally, I provided support throughout the development process.
+  - Established the initial framework and set up the foundation for API usage.
+Additionally, provided support throughout the development process.

     [![Maven Central](https://img.shields.io/maven-central/v/io.github.umutayb/gpt-utilities?color=brightgreen&label=gpt-utilities)](https://mvnrepository.com/artifact/io.github.umutayb/gpt-utilities/latest)

 - ***[Java-Utilities](https://github.com/egecansen/Java-Utilities){:target="_blank" rel="noopener noreferrer"}***
-  - To clarify usage I create documentation, specify additional descriptions and ensure that it is comprehensive and effortless for users to understand.
+  - Created documentation, specify additional descriptions and ensure that it is comprehensive and effortless for users to understand.
   - Added new methods to the library.
 These enhancements aimed to extend the functionality and practicality of the Java Utilities library and to provide end users with more alternatives and efficiencies when working with Java applications.

     [![Maven Central](https://img.shields.io/maven-central/v/io.github.umutayb/Utilities?color=brightgreen&label=Utilities)](https://mvnrepository.com/artifact/io.github.umutayb/Utilities/latest)